webplatform/docs-wpd/Creating_API_pages/index.md

 Query=[[Category:API_Object_Properties]]</nowiki>

 But the disadvantage of doing it this way is that you don't get anything but a table of links.
 You still have to write some adorning text to explain the page and so forth.

+==Referencing extra-API facilities==

+Sometimes an API includes methods that are called on objects not in the API.
+This is the case with [[dom/methods/getUserMedia|getUserMedia()]] which is a method of the DOM Navigator object.